0xPhoreal/natan-equity-research/METHODOLOGY.md

 ### 1.1 Core Principles

-The platform is built on established valuation principles from leading academic and practitioner sources:
+The platform is built on valuation principles from leading academic and practitioner sources:

 | Principle | Source | Application |
 |-----------|--------|-------------|